-However, you don’t want to use any nail polish you got your hand onto now.
-Conventional nail polishes available in the market are loaded with toxic chemicals that potentially be harmful to your growing baby.
+However, you don’t want to use any nail polish you got your hand on now.
+Conventional nail polishes available on the market are loaded with toxic chemicals that potentially be harmful to your growing baby.
 But don’t let that stop you from keeping your nail polished and feeling good about yourself.

 - Is it Safe to use Nail Polish during Pregnancy?